aneesh223/SigmaStocks/README.md

 # StockIQ
-A program that scrapes data from the internet and analyzes stocks
+A program that scrapes stock sentiment data from the internet and analyzes stocks